dawnkelly09/mkdocs-fizz/fizz-docs/get-started/quickstart.md

 ---
-title: kluster.ai API Quickstart Guide
+title: fizz.ai API Quickstart Guide
-description: The kluster.ai API getting started guide provides examples and instructions for submitting and managing Batch jobs using kluster.ai's OpenAI-compatible API.
+description: The fizz.ai API getting started guide provides examples and instructions for submitting and managing Batch jobs using fizz.ai's OpenAI-compatible API.
 ---

-# Start using the kluster.ai API
+# Start using the fizz.ai API

-The kluster.ai API provides a straightforward way to work with Large Language Models (LLMs) at scale.
+The fizz.ai API provides a straightforward way to work with Large Language Models (LLMs) at scale.
 It is compatible with OpenAI Python library and Batch API, making it easy to integrate into your existing workflows with minimal code changes.

 Choose your preferred way to interact with the API: